Bracken Leas Primary School opened in January 1987, welcoming 54 children and only 4 teachers.

 The school boasts a purpose built Food Technology Room with an induction hob to allow children to safely prepare and cook food.
-We are well equipped with two computer suites as well as iPads, an eco-area, outdoor classroom and extensive grounds.
+We are well equipped with banks of laptops a computer suite within key stage 1 as well as iPads, an eco-area, outdoor classroom, multi use games area and extensive grounds.

 Bracken Leas joined The Hawksmoor Learning Trust on April 1st 2017.
 The HLT is a newly formed Multi Academy Trust (MAT) which strives for excellence in all its schools, providing the highest quality education for all pupils.
 Being part of a MAT enables Bracken Leas to work collaboratively in continuous improvement and innovation, optimising opportunities for sharing resources.

 The three principles of The Hawksmoor Learning Trust are;